DIY: Halloween Footprint Ghosts

 If you are doing more than one footprint per sheet of card, cut them off as you go so nothing gets smudged along the way.

 While you wait for the paint to dry, explain to your baby the importance of tidying up after yourself.
 Then explain that eating the remaining cardboard is not an efficient means of disposing of it; it is better put away in a cupboard.

 Once the paint has dried, either paint or draw faces onto your footprint ghosts.
 Simple faces are surprisingly effective.

-These would make fantastic Halloween party invites (how I wish I'd thought of that before inviting Matilda's friends round via Facebook) however if, like us, you're using them as decorations, cut around the ghosts so there's just a thin black border around them.
+These would make fantastic Halloween party invites (how I wish I'd thought of that before inviting MM's friends round via Facebook) however if, like us, you're using them as decorations, cut around the ghosts so there's just a thin black border around them.

 The finished ghosts can be stuck wherever and however you like but we decided to hang them from a mirror in our living room.
 We sellotaped string to the back of them (in hindsight, invisible string would have been a better choice than black) then white tacked them to the underside of the mirror.

 Because they are hanging above a radiator, the rising heat is making them dance around which both the baby and the cats are finding entrancing.